By Pat Brennan, Jet Propulsion Laboratory

 Fifty-one Peg, as it came to be known, was half the size of Jupiter with a seemingly impossible, sun-hugging orbit: a year on the planet—the time it takes to make one orbit around its star—lasts only 4.3 Earth days.

-Another “almost first” involved a Canadian team that, perhaps ironically, devised the wobble technique that Marcy and Mayor later adopted to hunt their first planets.
+Another “almost first” involved a Canadian team that devised the wobble technique.
 A 1987 press conference brought a revelation: Astronomers Gordon Walker and Bruce Campbell believed they’d found a 2.5-year wobble in the star gamma Cephei—possibly the sign of an orbiting exoplanet.
 But the announcement was greeted with skepticism; in 1992, Walker rewrote a paper about the discovery on the advice of a colleague, saying the wobble was likely the star’s own pulsations—not the tugs of an orbiting world.

 But Walker’s first draft had been correct.
 In 2003, a Jupiter-sized planet was confirmed to be in orbit around gamma Cephei.